-The statute of limitations indicates the time you have to take legal action or instigate a lawsuit where you have been a victim of a civil rights violation.
-Understanding the relevant statute can be complex as this will vary depending on where the offense occurred, the circumstances, and the legal action you wish to pursue.
+The statute of limitations indicates the period you have to take legal action or initiate a lawsuit where you have been a victim of a civil rights violation.
+Understanding the relevant statute can be complicated, especially since civil rights claims are often complicated due to the involvement of government officials.
+This will vary depending on where the offense occurred, the circumstances, and the legal action you wish to pursue.
+These factors can affect how much time you have to file a claim.
+It is important to know how much time you have, as the clock for the statute of limitations generally begins running from the date of the violation.

 Strom Law’s experienced civil rights attorneys in South Carolina can steer you through the appropriate statutes to ensure you have full clarity and confidence when making decisions and determine the best way forward to gain justice, closure, and reparations.